STAR FERRY

 Central Pier 7, location of Star Ferry pier on Hong Kong Island since 2006

 The new piers are much more spacious than the old ones and have viewing decks and shops.
-Central Pier 7 has the prestigious Igors Watermark Restaurant with harbour views.
-Central Pier 8 which has been closed since relinquishment of Star Ferry's Hung Hom routes (see below) is to be the new location for Hong Kong Maritime Museum which currently operates from leased premises at Murray House, Stanley until expiry of the lease in early 2012.
-The relocated museum is expected to open in 2013.
+Central Pier 7 has the prestigious Watermark Restaurant with harbour views.
+Central Pier 8, from where the Star Ferry Central - Hung Hom route had operated before its closure in 2011 is still partially occupied by Star Ferry Company but since February 2013 is also the new location for Hong Kong Maritime Museum which previously operated from leased premises at Murray House, Stanley until expiry of the lease in early 2012.

 On the Central to Tsim Tsa Tsui route both upper and lower decks are available to passengers but on the other three less heavily used routes only the upper deck is usually used except at very busy times.